|

 the age of eighteen years or upwards not under any of the

 impediments mentioned in Articles 37 and 38 may contract marriage.
+In this case, all

 the essential and formal requisites for the validity of marriage